callmekendy/build-webrtc-android-static-library/README.md

 ```

 ### Use the libs
-It will generate the libs and header files under the 'out' directory.
+It will generate the libs and the header files under the 'out' directory.